-Course Objectives and Brief Description:
+Course Objectives and Brief Description

-In this course, we will examine theory, research and practical applications associated with behaviour change.
-Both historical perspectives and current conceptualisations of behaviour and psychotherapies aimed at behaviour modification will be studied.
+This course will introduce students to the major principles, concepts, techniques, and applications of behaviour therapy.
+Both historical perspectives and current conceptualisations of behaviour and the behavioural psychotherapies aimed at modifying and changing behaviour will be studied.

-As the course unfolds, students will gain comprehension of the models of behaviour modification and the basic principles and procedures of the behaviour and cognitive behaviour therapies.
+As the course unfolds, students will gain comprehension of the models of behaviour modification and the basic principles and procedures of the behaviour and cognitive-behavioural therapies.
 At the same time, students will investigate and appraise relevant research and ethical issues.
+Students are encouraged to gain an appreciation of the strengths and limitations of behaviour therapy and how this model fits for them.

 Later in the year, students will apply the basic principles of behaviour modification to specific treatment plans for behaviour change and evaluate the effectiveness of these procedures.